Southern Ecuador: Birding with a Camera® (BwC)

 PACE: Moderate to intense.
 This tour attempts to see as many birds as possible, with special focus on the regional specialties, and it covers a lot of ground.
-As such, early starts are the norm and breakfast will typically start between 5:00 and 5:30am, with one extra early breakfast at 4:00am (or a packed breakfast).
+As such, early starts are the norm and breakfast will typically start between 5:00 and 5:30am.
 On several days there will be some downtime after lunch to relax.
-At least ten lunches will be packed lunches.
+Around five lunches will be packed lunches.
 Drives of four hours or more are required on five days of the tour.

 PHYSICAL DIFFICULTY: Moderate.
 There will be a mixture of trail birding and road birding.
 Most of the trails and roads are flat or only slightly inclined, but we will bird some steeper and moderately difficult trails on four days of the tour (a walking stick helps a lot).
 You can expect to walk around 2-3 miles (3.2-4.8 km) per day on average.
 Part of day 13 will be spent at high elevations ranging between 3170m-4350m/10,400-14,270ft, but the walking is fairly easy here, and the highest elevation we spend the night is 2600m/8,500ft at Tapichalaca for two nights.